FredsTechVerse/FredzTech/README.md

 FullStack Web Developer
 ------------------------

-I am a fullstack web developer.
 I enjoy using the MERN Stack (MongoDB,Express,React,NodeJS)in developing things for the web including dynamics websites, portfolios and web applications tailored to suit different user needs.

 * 🌍  I'm based in Nyeri,Kenya.
 * ✉️  You can contact me at [alfredgithinji87@gmail.com](mailto:alfredgithinji87@gmail.com)